Ecological Momentary Assessment (EMA) vs. Experience Sampling Method (ESM): What are the differences?

 The Origins and Aims of ESM

 Historically, the discipline of psychology has sought to comprehend human behavior within everyday contexts.
-Donald Fiske (1971) emphasized the importance of measuring the typical behaviors, perceptions, and actions of individuals.
+Donald Fiske (1971) emphasized the importance of measuring individuals' typical behaviors, perceptions, and actions.
 Emerging from this ambition to encapsulate real-life experiences, ESM was conceptualized.

-Pioneers such as Mihaly Csikszentmihalyi, Reed Larson, and Suzanne Prescott applied ESM in their studies on adolescents to answer pressing questions about their daily activities, their motivations, and their psychological responses to these activities.
+Pioneers such as Mihaly Csikszentmihalyi, Reed Larson, and Suzanne Prescott applied ESM in their adolescent studies to answer pressing questions about their daily activities, motivations, and psychological responses to these activities.
 ESM is rooted in the aim to represent activities and experiences authentically within a target population's natural setting.

 READ MORE: EMA Strategies: Boosting Accuracy in Behavioral Science Research

-• EMA: Generally any type of self-reported surveys; also includes health data, physical data, relational data, work data, etc.
+EMA: Generally, any type of self-reported survey includes health data, physical data, relational data, work data, etc.

 To assist researchers in easily distinguishing between these two methodologies, we provide a summary table below that outlines their differences.
 This resource is designed to help clarify which method may be best suited for various research objectives.